jjqoie/ioBroker.nctalk/README.md

 ## nctalk adapter for ioBroker

-Implements a bot for nextcloud talk messenger, for push notification and send commands to control your smarthome
+Use nextcloud Talk service to communicate with ioBroker, push notification and sending commands to control your smarthome

 ![Screenshot](img/nctalk-admin.png)
 ![Screenshot](img/nctalk-objects.png)